Event Driven eCommerce Orchestration for a Jamstack Frontend

 The result is 100% updated edge delivery with several benefits:

-- Refresh upstream on state change like stock status
+- Refresh upstream on state changes like stock status

-- Refresh upstream on content change like product description
+- Refresh upstream on content changes like product description

 - Global horizontal scaling with super-low latency globally